LesliePajuelo/wortle/README.md

 ### TODOS

-- [ ] make default difficulty mode harder.
+- [x] make default difficulty mode harder.
 Consider filtering attacks unique to one Pokémon and/or only attacking on certain guesses.
+- [x] refactor code for react-18next and add Spanish.
+- [ ] clean up mobile response issues for Spanish (share button too large on spanish mobile).
 - [ ] error handling for case where user inputs the same guess twice.
 - [ ] implement better user experience for input field focus on mobile.